-As someone who has worked closely with volunteers for years, Andric explains how volunteers can help to rescue surplus food and deliver it to those in need.
+As someone who has worked closely with volunteers for many years, Andric explains here how volunteers can help to rescue surplus food and deliver it to those in need.
 Read on to learn more about our volunteer program and how you can get involved.

 As the Volunteer & Education Manager, I have seen many positive impacts brought by our volunteers.
 In the past year, our volunteers have served over 15,000 hours, equivalent to 1,875 working days.
 Every contribution, no matter how small, adds up and can make a significant positive impact on society.

-We understand that volunteers are the heart of Feeding Hong Kong.
+Volunteering at a food bank not only allows participants to see a different Hong Kong, experience the severity of food waste, and the need for food assistance in the community, but it also gives them a sense of purpose and fulfillment by contributing something meaningful to the society.
+Feeding Hong Kong’s volunteers are the true heart of this organisation.
 They selflessly contribute their time and energy to support our mission, and we try to make sure they feel valued, too.
 We regularly review our volunteer registration process, and try to provide the “best customer experience” for them, as we understand that their time is precious.